Approximation and Convergence of Large Atomic Congestion Games

-We consider the question of whether, and in what sense, Wardrop equilibria provide a good approximation for Nash equilibria in atomic unsplittable congestion games with a large number of small players.
+\ABSTRACT{ We consider the question of whether, and in what sense, Wardrop equilibria provide a good approximation for Nash equilibria in atomic unsplittable congestion games with a large number of small players.
 We examine two different definitions of small players.
-In the first setting, we consider a sequence of games with an increasing number of players where each player's weight tends to zero.
-We prove that all (mixed) Nash equilibria of the finite games converge to the set of Wardrop equilibria of the corresponding nonatomic limit game.
-In the second setting, we consider again an increasing number of players but now each player has a unit weight and participates in the game with a probability tending to zero.
-In this case, the Nash equilibria converge to the set of Wardrop equilibria of a different nonatomic game with suitably defined costs.
-The latter can also be seen as a Poisson game in the sense of \citet{Mye:IJGT1998}, establishing a precise connection between the Wardrop model and the empirical flows observed in real traffic networks that exhibit stochastic fluctuations well described by Poisson distributions.
-In both settings we give explicit upper bounds on the rates of convergence, from which we also derive the convergence of the price of anarchy.
-Beyond the case of congestion games, we establish a general result on the convergence of large games with random players towards Poisson games.
+In the first setting, we consider games where each player's weight is small.
+We prove that when the number of players goes to infinity and their weights to zero, the random flows in all (mixed) Nash equilibria for the finite games converge in distribution to the set of Wardrop equilibria of the corresponding nonatomic limit game.
+In the second setting, we consider an increasing number of players with a unit weight that participate in the game with a decreasingly small probability.
+In this case, the Nash equilibrium flows converge in total variation towards Poisson random variables whose expected values are Wardrop equilibria of a different nonatomic game with suitably-defined costs.
+The latter can be viewed as symmetric equilibria in a Poisson game in the sense of Myerson, establishing a plausible connection between the Wardrop model for routing games and the stochastic fluctuations observed in real traffic.
+In both settings we provide explicit approximation bounds, and we study the convergence of the price of anarchy.
+Beyond the case of congestion games, we prove a general result on the convergence of large games with random players towards Poisson games. }